 Where do you find yourself if you search for world-class engineering talent, globally competitive maritime industry, top expertise in ICT and digitalization, and booming startup activity?
 Why, Helsinki, of course.
-And when you get here, Helsinki Business Hub will help your company get started and hook you up with the right partners.

 We at Helsinki Business Hub recently encountered an interesting question: As Finland has top-class engineering talent and is a global leader in marine technology, why is it still such a hidden gem?
 Why are Finns not advertising this excellent package every chance they get?
 Well, let us use this opportunity to do just that.
 Finland and especially Helsinki is a global maritime hotspot.
 When it comes to digitalization, arctic technology and innovation in marine tech, we rank right on top, globally.